Abdul Hamid Khan (general): Career in the Yahya Dictatorship

-After the Indo-Pak war of 1965, Abdul Hamid Khan was promoted to Lieutenant General and served as the commander of I Corps, then based in Kharian (it is currently based in Mangla).
-After martial law was imposed by General Yahya Khan on 25 March 1969, Lt Gen Hamid Khan was made the Chief of Staff of the Pakistan Army and Deputy Martial Law Administrator of the country.
+After martial law was imposed by General Yahya Khan on 25 March 1969, Lt Gen Hamid Khan was made the Chief of Staff (COS) of the Pakistan Army and Deputy Martial Law Administrator (DMLA) of the country.
 During that time he briefly held the cabinet portfolio of Home Affairs for four months.
-He was promoted to full general in August 1969 and was appointed as the Chief of Staff of the Army or in other sense the de facto commander-in-chief of the army in place of Yahya as he was the President.
+He was promoted to full general in August 1969 and was appointed as the chief of staff of the Army or in other sense the de facto commander-in-chief of the army in place of Yahya as he was the president.
 He is accused of war crimes during the 1971 Bangladesh liberation war.